lithops-cloud/lithops/docs/source/execution_modes.rst

 Lithops compute backends can be classified in 3 different execution modes depending on the backend you choose.

-.. note:: Each execution mode has its own Python ``Executor()`` class so that you can combine them in a single Lithops application.

 Localhost mode
 --------------